-Death Parade is an anime tv show created by Madhouse and written, produced, and directed by Yuzuru Tachikawa.
-The series is based on the short film Death Billiards, which was made by Madhouse for the Young Animator Training Project’s Anime Mirai 2013 and published in March 2013.
-The series ran in Japan between January and March of 2015.
-It is distributed by Funimation in North America and Anime Limited in the United Kingdom, which were both unfortunately canceled.
+Death Parade is an anime tv show created by Madhouse and written and directed by Yuzuru Tachikawa.
+The series is based on the short film Death Billiards, which was made by Madhouse for the Young Animator Training Project’s Anime Mirai 2013 and released in March 2013.
+The series aired in Japan between January and March 2015.
+It is distributed by Funimation in North America and Anime Limited in the United Kingdom, which was unfortunately canceled.
 Madman Entertainment acquired the series for digital distribution rights in Australia and New Zealand.

 Assume you find yourself in a strange bar.
 When you come, you are required to play a game against every other person.
 You are allowed to leave if you win.
 If you lose, you will be expelled into the emptiness.

 “So, you walk into a strange bar and find yourself in the middle of a game against every other person in the room.
 If you win, you can leave.
 If you lose, you’ll be expelled into the emptiness.
 You find yourself in a strange bar, and in the middle of a game against every other person in the room.
 If you win, you can leave.
 If you lose, you’ll be expelled into the emptiness.”In fact, winning isn’t even necessary.
 Rather, each game is supposed to break its players—to bring out the darkest aspects of their minds.
 The bartender then reviews the players and chooses their ultimate destiny.

 What Is The Story Of The Death Parade?